Gregory van der Vink

-Gregory E. van der Vink has been a visiting faculty member in the Department of Geosciences since 1991, teaching courses in Environmental Decision Making and Investigating Natural Hazards.
-Currently, he is the faculty advisor for the Ghana Project being undertaken by Princeton University's chapter of Engineers Without Borders.
+Gregory E. van der Vink was a visiting faculty member in the Department of Geosciences between 1991 and 2015, teaching courses in Environmental Decision Making and Investigating Natural Hazards.
+He remains an advisor for the Ghana project undertaken by Princeton University's chapter of Engineers Without Borders.

-Van der Vink was named Princeton's 250th Anniversary Professor for Distinguished Teaching in 2000-01 and was awarded the Engineering Council's Excellence in Teaching Award in 2004.
-He received his Ph.D. in Geosciences from Princeton University, has been a National Research Council Postdoctoral Fellow, a Congressional Science Fellow, and an International Affairs Fellow of the Council on Foreign Relations.
+Van der Vink received his Ph.D. in Geosciences from Princeton University, has been a National Research Council Postdoctoral Fellow, a Congressional Science Fellow, and an International Affairs Fellow of the Council on Foreign Relations.
+He was Princeton's 250th Anniversary Professor for Distinguished Teaching in 2000-01 and was awarded the Engineering Council's Excellence in Teaching Award in 2004.

-As the President and CEO of Terrametrics llc , van der Vink’s area of specialization is on predicting potential human responses to environmental change that impact poverty-reduction efforts and that are precursors for conflict.
-Thus, Terrametrics is a firm specializing in poverty reduction, conflict mitigation, and environmentally-sustainable economic growth in the developing world.
-The company is also developing a solar salt facility in Ghana that will eliminate over 1,000,000 incidences per year of Iodine Deficiency Disorder in Africa and the associated mental impairment among infants and children.
+As the President and CEO of Terrametrics, van der Vink’s specializes in predicting human responses to environmental change that impact poverty-reduction efforts and that are precursors for conflict.
+Terrametrics is a firm specializing in poverty reduction, conflict mitigation, and environmentally-sustainable economic growth in the developing world.
+The company is also developing a solar salt facility in Ghana to hep eliminate Iodine Deficiency Disorder and the associated mental impairment among infants and children.